 Easy DIY Grape Trellis

-I wanted to make a trellis suitable for max grape production but also easy for me to put together.
+I wanted to make a backyard grape trellis that would give me the most grapes possible but was also easy for me to put together.
 I’m not that good at DIY and though I am improving, I wanted it to be simple enough to build without any cementing or woodwork needed.
 I chose to build it slightly off the fence because I wanted a little better airflow.

 Materials Needed